Awaitingprof/Diabetes-cleaning-with-Python/README.md

 # Diabetes Data cleaning
 This is a data cleaning project on the Diabetes dataset.
-The datasets were gotten from Kaggle.
+The datasets were obtained from Kaggle.
 The dataset was cleaned with the Pandas Python Library.
 The process involved the following:
 Removing duplicates and all irrelevant observations fixing structural errors and detecting misspelled words as well as correcting them.
 Structural errors such as strange naming conventions, typos, or incorrect capitalization These inconsistencies can cause mislabeled categories or classes.
 For example, "N/A" and "Not Applicable.
  Detecting and handling the outlier,